Dilwale Dulhania Le Jayenge: Impact

 In 2006, members of the film crew were honoured at a dinner event to celebrate the film's 500th week since release.
 It was hosted by the Consulate General of Switzerland in Mumbai and by Switzerland Tourism.
 In 2010, Yash Raj Films signed an agreement with Indian and Swiss tour companies to provide a tour package called "YRF Enchanted Journey", to allow visitors to Switzerland to view filming locations used for famous Yash Raj films including Dilwale Dulhania Le Jayenge.
 In 2014, Yash Raj Films released Aditya Chopra Relives ...
 Dilwale Dulhania Le Jayenge (As Told to Nasreen Munni Kabir), an attractive but expensive book about the making of the film.
 In response to Indian prime minister Narendra Modi quoting the line "May the force be with you" from the American film franchise Star Wars during a visit to the United States, the then US President Barack Obama decided to quote a line from a Hindi film during his visit to India in January 2015.
 He chose a line from this film, "Senorita, bade bade deshon mein ..."
 (Miss, in large countries ...), and added "you know what I mean".
 In February 2020, the then US President Donald Trump mentioned Dilwale Dulhania Le Jayenge as a classic Indian film during his visit to India.
 In the same month, the Australian actor Chris Hemsworth recited the complete dialogue "Bade bade deshon mein aisi chhoti chhoti baatein hoti rehti hai" (Small things like this happen in big countries), and said that he is a fan of the film.

-Re-release

-The film was re-released in theaters on 10 February 2023, earning ₹10 lakh on its opening day and grossing over ₹22.50 lakh in its first weekend.